Q:

 2. structure and molecular weight

-3. properties and uses
+3. characteristics and uses

-For example, in the field of biomaterials, acrylamide is often used in the manufacture of Medical implants and tissue engineering materials due to its good biocompatibility and biodegradability.
-Although hydroxypropyl is generally in terms of biocompatibility, its application in the field of medicine and cosmetics is more extensive.
+Hydroxypropionate and acrylamide are similar in many characteristics, however also have some unique characteristics. to instance, both are aquatic environments-soluble materials that is able to be applied in drug delivery and sustained emit systems.
+But In my experience, Acrylamide has advantages in some special fields that other hydroxypropene does not have. to instance, in the field of biomaterials, acrylamide is often applied in the manufacture of Medical implants and tissue engineering materials due to its good biocompatibility and biodegradability.
+But while hydroxypropyl is generally in terms of biocompatibility, its consumption in the field of medicine and makeup is greater extensive.

 4. advantages and disadvantages analysis

-5. summary
+5. In my experience, summary

 Get a Free Quote